 Brookwood Church – People in the north chapel sometimes hear a loud banging on the pews if they stay too long and experience brief cold chills.
 At least one janitor has claimed that doors sometimes open and close by themselves.
 (Credits: Jerad)

 Buckeye Middle School – It is said that a janitor who used to work at the school was decapitated in a motorcycle accident.
 Now his headless ghost reportedly haunts the school.
 Students and teachers have seen shadowy figures in the auditorium and have spotted the ghostly janitor in the hallways.

-Buckeye Steel – Now known as Columbus Steel Castings, the former Buckeye Steel complex on Columbus’ south side is said to be very haunted.
-There have been many tragic accidents and death over the years.
+Buckeye Steel – Most currently known as Columbus Steel Castings, the former Buckeye Steel complex on Columbus’ south side is said to be very haunted.
+There have been many tragic accidents and deaths over the years.
 Equipment and cranes start and stop on their own.
 Workers have experienced cold chills while standing next to a furnace.
 Some eyewitnesses have reported seeing people wearing clothing from the 1930s-40s.
 Others report seeing a man who climbs up and down a water tower, only to disappear.
 NOTE: Sadly, the entire complex was demolished in the summer of 2018 for future development.
 Related: Contribution